This post may contain affiliate links. For more information, please read my disclosure policy.

 Enjoy Extension Activities

-We never enjoyed the other activities that went along with the study of seeds.
-Lynn recommends enjoying the poem Autumn by Emily Dickinson, and studying the artwork Squirrels in a Tree by Archibald Thorburn.
+For instance, Lynn recommends enjoying the poem Autumn by Emily Dickinson and studying the artwork Squirrels in a Tree by Archibald Thorburn.

 Use with All Ages